Skip to main content

 This article is generated by AI translation.

-This section summarizes advanced JdbcTemplate features and knobs:
+This section introduces some advanced features and related parameters of JdbcTemplate:

-Set printStmtError to log the SQL statement whenever an error occurs.
+Set printStmtError to print the failing SQL when an SQL error occurs.

 Example with printStmtError = true